memgraph/starlink/blog-post/blog-post.md

 ## Satellites vs Fiber Optics

-Compared to optical fibre, transmission speed in space is around 1.47 times higher than in glass optical cables.
+Compared to optical fibre, the transmission speed in space is around **1.47 times higher** than in glass optical cables.
 With the increased transmission speed, free-space laser link speeds could reach rates of 100 Gb/s or even higher.
 Even though it's hard to predict the network capacity, the most important aspect of transmission is latency.
 Latency doesn't seem as big of a problem on small distances, but it increases the further we travel through an optic cable.
 In theory, internet traffic via geostationary satellites has a latency of at least 477 ms. In practice, that number is closer to 600 ms. Being in lower orbits, Starlink satellites will offer more practical latencies of around 25 to 35 ms. The latency of light travelling through a cable is 49 ms per kilometre, compared to 33.3 ms per kilometre when it’s travelling through a vacuum.
 For example, the latency between New York and London via fiber optic is around 59 ms, while, in theory, it should be around 40 ms using Starlink.

 The exact latency using Starlink is still a mystery because it’s not publicly available information.
 We had to make some assumptions on our part to make the simulation more realistic.
-We also approximate the signal processing time for satellites and ground transceivers, which is fixed and set to 4 ms. For example, a signal travelling from city A to city B via 4 satellites will result in 40 ms of processing time in total.
-The ground transceivers in both cities will contribute 4 ms of processing time each while the satellites will contribute 8 ms of processing time (4 ms to process the received signal and 4 ms for further transmission processing).
+We also approximate the signal processing time for satellites and ground transceivers, which are fixed and set to 10 and 12 ms respectivly.
+For example, a signal travelling from city A to city B via 2 satellites will result in 64 ms of processing time in total.
+The ground transceivers in both cities will contribute 12 ms of processing time each while the satellites will contribute 20 ms of processing time (10 ms to process the received signal and 10 ms for further transmission processing).
 <br /><br />
 <p align="center">
    <img src="https://github.com/g-despot/images/blob/master/starlink_satellite.jpg?raw=true" alt="" width="500"/>
 <p/>
 <br />

 Why is low-latency so important?
 Starlink is designed to support near real-time access to rapidly changing data.
 Primarily, the system is advertised as a way to offer global internet coverage.
 Not only will this system provide better connections in underdeveloped countries, but it will also target other areas like the financial market.
-Currently, the privately-owned Hibernia Express cable offers the lowest latency transmission between New York and London with up to 58.95 ms which is 39.4% slower than a potential Starlink connection.
+Currently, the privately-owned *Hibernia Express* cable offers the lowest latency transmission between New York and London with up to 58.95 ms which is 39.4% slower than a potential Starlink connection.
 The benefits of a Starlink connection would be even more pronounced for longer routes like London to Singapour.
 With millions of dollars being moved in fractions of a second, having lower latencies would provide a massive advantage in capitalizing on these price swings.

 How to find low-latency routes?
-This whole model and dataset can be represented as a graph problem.
-If we tackle the problem as such, we can use methods from graph theory to calculate and find the path with the lowest latency.
+This whole model and dataset can be represented as a **graph problem**.
+If we tackle the problem as such, we can use methods from **graph theory** to calculate and find the path with the lowest latency.

 ## Graph Databases in Satellite Networks